bingyongcao/EPLAN_DEV_Wizards/README.md

 - MVVM framework：`CommunityToolkit.Mvvm`
 - Logging: `Serilog`

-⚠️**Note**: the source generator feature of CommunityToolkit.Mvvm requires SDK-style projects, so just use the toolkit's runtime API directly.
+⚠️**Note**: the `CommunityToolkit.Mvvm` source generator requires the Analyzer path in `.csproj` to match the Roslyn version of the local IDE.

 ## SVG Icon